NeXt-Warning-System/project/updates/week3.md

 * XWS Project Board
 * Alpha Show & Share (recordings will be shared next week)
 * Reporting and administration discussions with External Digital Services
+* Continue working on the local development experience and documentation for developers
+* Consider when and how we will run an Event Storming session early in the New Year

 ## Blockers, issues or questions